Skip to Main Content

 History

-It's hard to imagine a time without automobiles, but just over 130 years ago they did not exist.
+It's hard to imagine a time without automobiles, but approximately 140 years ago they did not exist.
 By the late 1800s, inventors had started experimenting with self-propelled vehicles, and steam was used early on to power a vehicle's engine.
 The first internal gasoline-fueled combustion engine was developed by two German engineers.
 In 1885, Karl Benz completed the first model, and one year later Wilhelm Maybach, a young engineer, had finished creating a similar model.
 Other inventors around the world were soon building models and by the early 1900s had similar successes.

 Related Professions